MohamedElqdusy/log-synth/README.md

 The allowable arguments include:

  `-count n`    Defines how many lines of data to emit.
-Default value is 1000.
+Default value is `java.lang.Long.MAX_VALUE`.
 Suffixes including k, M, and G have customary meanings.

  `-schema file` Defines where to get the schema definition from.
 The schema is in JSON format and consists of a list of field specifications.
 Each field specification is a JSON object and is required to have the following value